 When you buy flowers from our trucks I want you to see it as an invitation.

 An opportunity for you to tell someone you see them.
 You care about them.
 You love them.

 If everyone did that for someone else imagine how different the world would look.

 This life is too short and tomorrow is not promised.
 I saw that time and time again in my career as a journalist.

 I hope I can give you an opportunity to create more meaningful moments in your life.

-My bright poppy red truck will never be hard to find and I hope she brings a smile to your face when you see her rolling around town.
 I also hope that Daisy Jane will serve as a reminder to shine your bright light wherever you go.
 You never know who is watching and who may be inspired to do the same.